thomasekdahlN/wealthprognosis-app/README.md

 * stock - Aksjer.
 Må hensynta fritaksregelen.
 Ingen skatt på salg av aksjer fra et firma, kun skatt ved salg av aksjer for privatpersoner

 ### Functionality on the priority wishlist:
+Some trouble transfering extraDownPayment to mortgage not working.
+Gir veldig negativ cashflow.
+Yield calculation
+Removing mortgage of property from mortgage calculations.

 #### Not a priority, but have been thinking of it.
 - Supporting tax prognosis, not just use this years taxes